AdobeDocs/experience-platform.en/help/query-service/clients/postico.md

 macOS users can install [!DNL Postico] from [https://eggerapps.at/postico/](https://eggerapps.at/postico/).

+More information about using Postico in general can be found in the [official Postico documentation](https://eggerapps.at/postico/docs).

 ## Connect Postico to Query Service

-To connect Postico to Query Service, open Postico and select New Favorite.
+To connect Postico to Query Service, open [!DNL Postico] and select **[!UICONTROL New Favorite]**.

 ![](../images/clients/postico/open-postico.png)

 You can now enter values to connect with Adobe Experience Platform.

 For more information on finding your database name, host, port, and login credentials, visit the [credentials page on Platform](https://platform.adobe.com/query/configuration).
 To find your credentials, log in to [!DNL Platform], select **[!UICONTROL Queries]**, followed by **[!UICONTROL Credentials]**.

-After inserting your credentials, select Connect to connect with Query Service.
+After inserting your credentials, select **[!UICONTROL Connect]** to connect with Query Service.

 ![](../images/clients/postico/authentication-details.png)